-4.3.5 Concentrations of CECs in samples - Water reclamation plant B
+4.3.5 Concentrations of CECs in samples - Water reclamation plant B (WRP B)

-Results of analysis of samples taken during sampling programmes 2 and 3 from the WWTP inlet, WWTP clarifier outflow, inlet to the WRP, after the sand filters, after UF, after ozone, after GAC and of the final treated water, are shown in Figures 4-9 to 4-36.
-During sampling programme 2, PFHPA and PFOA were detected in the final water at concentrations of only 8.35 ng/L and 3.14 ng/L, respectively.
+Results of analysis of samples taken during sampling programs 2 and 3 of the WWTP inlet, WWTP clarifier outflow, inlet to the WRP, after the sand filters, after UF, after ozone, after GAC and of the final treated water, are shown in Figures 4-9 to 4-36.
+During sampling program 2, PFHPA and PFOA were detected in the final water at concentrations of only 8.35 ng/L and 3.14 ng/L, respectively.
 None of the other PFCs were detected in the final water.
-The CEC levels in the incoming raw wastewater to the WWTP were lower than the levels measured in the inflow to the WWTP of WRP A. The only CECs detected in the final water were EE2 (6 ng/L), atrazine (0.4 ng/L) and terbuthylazine (0.4 ng/L).
-The results of the bioassay tests are discussed in section 5.4 below.
-During sampling programme 3, PFHPA, PFOA and PFOS (18.26 ng/L, 33.17 ng/L and 12.23 ng/L, respectively) were detected in the final water.
-Concentrations were higher than in sampling programme 1.
+The CEC levels in the incoming raw wastewater to the WWTP was lower than that were measured in the inflow to the WWTP of WRP A. The only CECs detected in the final water were EE2 (6 ng/L), atrazine (0.4 ng/L) and terbuthylazine (0.4 ng/L).
+The results of the bio-assay tests are discussed in section 5.4 below.
+During sampling program 3, PFHPA, PFOA and PFOS (18.26 ng/L, 33.17 ng/L and 12.23 ng/L, respectively) were detected in the final water.
+Concentrations were higher than in sampling program 1.
 PFOA and PFOS in the sand filters outflow were more than 100% higher than in the filter inflow.